davido912/data-proc/README.md

 This project uses different technologies to automate the ingestion and modelling of data.

 It is important to note that technologies such as Airflow or other orchestration technologies were purposefully not used.
-The project uses containerised setup for deploying the required resources.
+The project uses a containerised setup for deploying the required resources.

-Doing this project, I'm following the assumption that the data I have is always in that structure, and therefore I employed no schema validations to the data.
+Doing this project, I'm following the assumption that my data sources are composed of two:
+* Event data
+* Organisation data

+Furthermore, I'm also taking the assumption that the data can always be consumed from beginning to end, let's imagine for this case that the data is stored in full in some API that allows backfilling from start when needed.
+This is relevant for the approach I'm taking when loading the data (check the `Modelling` section).

 ## Problem